How to Set a Custom URL or Custom Domain for Google Forms

-By default, Google Forms doesn't support custom domains.
-All Google Forms URLs will always be in the format forms.google.com/... or docs.google.com/forms/..., which means you can't have a branded URL like forms.yourcompany.com.
+By default, Google Forms supports neither.
+Every Google Forms URL will be in the format forms.google.com/... or docs.google.com/forms/... — you can't have a branded link like forms.yourcompany.com, and you can't customise the path either.

-However, there is a way to use a custom domain with Google Forms if you have a Google Workspace account.
-Let's walk through the process step by step.
+There is one workaround if you have a Google Workspace account.
+Let's walk through it step by step.

 This is the official way for businesses or schools using Google Workspace.
 Here's how to set it up: